Holcim – Calcined Clay & Retznei Plant

 Substitution of clinker is one of the main levers in the low-carbon technology roadmap of the cement industry.
 Holcim’s cement is already one of the most carbon efficient in the sector, and one of the ways they are decarbonizing cement is by increasing our use of innovative low-emission raw materials, such as calcined clay.
 Calcined clay is naturally available worldwide, making it one of the most scalable solutions for delivering low-carbon cement globally.
 It is also a good substitute for slag and fly ash, which are becoming more scarce, so that they can continue to produce low-carbon and high-performance cement.

 At Holcim, they are at the forefront of innovation and have developed a patent-pending technology that allows the clay calciner to run 100% with alternative fuels, leading to a very efficient calcination process with close to zero CO2 emissions.
-Current technology emits 200kg of CO(per ton), but in 2022 they managed to bring that number down to almost zero thanks to their proprietary technology.
+Current technology emits 200kg of CO2 (per ton), but in 2022 they managed to bring that number down to almost zero thanks to their proprietary technology.
 Traditional clinker emits 800kg of CO2 per ton on average and existing calcined clay technologies emit only 200kg per ton.

 In the coming decades Holcim expects calcined clay and granulated limestone to gradually replace traditional mineral components such as slag or fly ash and succeeding in producing it with nearly zero carbon emissions.
 Holcim’s first calcined clay cement was launched in France in July 2021 as part of our ECOPlanet range.